charalambi/-/README.md

 this is a token gen
-the tokens that are created are random and have a small chance to work so put in a high number also use a Token checker to filter out the working ones
+the tokens that are created are random and have a small chance to work so put in a high number after u created the tokens filter out the working ones with the token Checker

 Made by YABOI